 AMY RIEBS MILLS, COMPOSER AND CONDUCTOR

 Bursting with joy, drama, and hope –from the tragic to the sublime – Amy Riebs Mills’ music is known for its melodic beauty, rhythmic intensity and harmonic richness, and has been enthusiastically received by audiences around the world.
 Complementing a successful conducting career that has spanned over four decades, Amy Riebs Mills is increasingly in demand as a composer, writing in all genres, including orchestra and band, winds and strings, voice, chorus and piano.
 Her music has been performed by the state orchestra of Aquascalientes, Mexico and the US Army Orchestra, the Tacoma Symphony, the US Army Band, and at the International Women’s Brass Conference, the International Trombone Festival, the American Trombone Workshop.
 She has guest conducted orchestras on four continents.
 She has served on the faculty of the Conductors’ Institute at Bard College and frequently serves as an adjudicator and clinician.

 In a Mexican debut, Ms. Mills conducted the world premiere of her five movement orchestral work, Ha Shamayim, (based on images from the Hubble telescope) with the Aguascalientes Symphony, in a concert broadcast on television and radio.

 Megumi Kanda, principal trombonist of the Milwaukee Symphony, commissioned and premiered Ms. Mills’ virtuoso piece for trombone, Red Dragonfly, at the 2013 International Trombone Festival.
 And in 2015 Ms. Kanda premiered the band version at the American Trombone Workshop with the US Army Band.
 Red Dragonfly has received dozens of performances.
-Kanda has commissioned Mills to write a new virtuoso piece, Golden, will be premiered at the International Trombone Festival in 2021.
+Kanda commissioned Mills to write a new virtuoso piece, Golden, which was premiered at the International Trombone Festival in 2021.

 After hearing Red Dragonfly, Brian Hecht, bass trombonist with the Atlanta Symphony commissioned Catharsis for bass trombone and piano, and premiered the piece at the University of Texas, Austin in 2016.
-Later the US Army performed the band version at the American Trombone Festival.
+Later the US Army performed the orchestra version at the American Trombone Festival.